Bible Correspondence Ministry

 - Throughout their time enrolled with Redemption Prison Ministry, the student will receive other books and study helps to aid their study and understanding of the Bible.

-Our ministers, Rev. Rudy de Vries & Rev. Marty Slingerland, seek to visit most of our Ontario Region and Pacific Region students on a regular basis.
+Our ministers; Revs.
+Rudy de Vries, Marty Slingerland and Richard Vander Vaart, seek to visit many of the Ontario, Pacific and Atlantic Region prisons on a regular basis.
 This is done to provide a face to our ministry, an opportunity for our students to personally interact with us regarding their studies, and a time for open discussion and prayer.

-Rev. de Vries & Rev. Slingerland also meet with inmates who have requested a visit through their Chaplain even though they are not currently enrolled in our Bible courses.
+Revs. de Vries, Slingerland and Vander Vaart also meet with inmates who have requested a visit through their Chaplain even though they may not be currently enrolled in our Bible courses.

 In other parts of Canada, there are others who will visit our students for the same purpose.